Year-End Planning Reminders

 Have you let us know about any tax loss carryforwards?

 If not, please let us know so we can note them and take these into consideration when we review your accounts.

 The end of the year is a great time to review your spending and create a budget for the upcoming year.
 Oftentimes reviewing your spending can bring to light ways to save.
-It's also helpful to review your withdrawal rate to make sure it is in line with your long-term goals.
+If you’re retired, it's also helpful to review your withdrawal rate to make sure it is in line with your long-term goals.
 Creating a budget for the upcoming year can also help us design an income plan for you in the most tax efficient way possible.

 Have you reviewed your beneficiary designations this year?

 Make sure your current designations are still in line with your estate plan and give us a call if we can help you make any related changes.

 The Tax Cuts and Jobs Act (TCJA) with its lower tax brackets and larger standard deduction, will go away in 2025 unless new legislation is passed to extend it.
 Because of this, we are having lots of conversations about Roth conversions.
 December 31st is the deadline to complete a Roth conversion so let us know if you would like to discuss whether or not this makes sense for your situation.